mDarcy9/ElectroHub.rw/README.md

 ## Lessons Learned

 - How to create a website using Wix.
-- Basic e-commerce website structure.
+- Website design and user experience principles.
-- User Interface (UI) and User Experience (UX) principles.
+- Product organization and presentation techniques.
-- Product catalog management.
+- Basic e-commerce website development concepts.
 - GitHub repository management and Markdown documentation.

 ---